-Finally, a committee of educators completed work on the Ethnic Studies course of study that is aligned with CDE Ethnic Studies Model Curriculum.
+Core literature titles with diverse authors and/or with diverse protagonists have been added to the secondary ELA curriculum as required materials to be implemented at each grade level.
+In a collaborative effort, English teachers from secondary sites created units of study and added lessons and resources to an electronic library of resources for all ELA teachers to access.
+Finally, high schools successfully piloted an optional elective Ethnic Studies course that is aligned with CDE Ethnic Studies Model Curriculum.
 As per AB 101, this pilot has been developed as a one-semester course in ethnic studies, meeting specified requirements.
-It will be implemented as an elective course to begin with, until it becomes a graduation requirement commencing with pupils graduating in the 2029-30 school year.
-This course has been approved as a pilot for the 2022-23 school year for high school students.
+It will continue to be implemented as an elective course, until it becomes a graduation requirement commencing with pupils graduating in the 2029-30 school year.
+This course has been approved as a permanent course for the 2023-2024 school year.